rmusser01/Infosec_Reference/Draft/Draft/Reverse Engineering.md

 [Cyber Necromancy - Reverse engineering dead protocols - Defcamp 2014 ](https://www.youtube.com/watch?v=G0v2FO2Ru0w&index=6&list=PLnwq8gv9MEKgSryzYIFhpmCcqnVzdUWfH)

 [Event Tracing for Windows and Network Monitor](http://blogs.technet.com/b/netmon/archive/2009/05/13/event-tracing-for-windows-and-network-monitor.aspx)
 * "Event Tracing for Windows, (ETW), has been around for quite a while now as it was introduced in Windows 2000.
 It's basically instrumented logging that describes what a component is doing.
-Conceptually, it’s something like the proverbial printf("here1") concept used by programmers, but it is present in retail builds.
+Conceptually, itÂ’s something like the proverbial printf("here1") concept used by programmers, but it is present in retail builds.
 When you enable logging in a component the result is an ETL (Event Trace Log) file.
-What’s new is that that Network Monitor can read any ETL file.
+WhatÂ’s new is that that Network Monitor can read any ETL file.
 And with the supplied parsers many network oriented ETW providers can be decoded."

 ###<a name="papers">Papers</a>